2021–22 NHL season

 The 2021–22 NHL season was the 105th season of operation (104th season of play) of the National Hockey League (NHL).
 The league expanded to 32 teams with the addition of the Seattle Kraken.
 The league had an October-to-April regular season scheduling and a full 82-game regular season for the first time since the 2018–19 NHL season as the previous two NHL seasons were shortened due to the COVID-19 pandemic.
+The league also restored its pre-COVID-19 Eastern and Western conferences.
 The season began on October 12.

 On December 22, all games were suspended league-wide through at least December 26 (officially termed as an extension of the regularly scheduled Christmas break), in order to reconcile COVID-19 outbreaks that had impacted a large number of teams and resulted in various game postponements.
 Most teams were scheduled to resume play on December 28, but the home games of all seven Canadian teams through early January were further postponed due to COVID-19 attendance restrictions imposed by provincial health authorities.

-The playoffs concluded on June 26, with the Colorado Avalanche defeating the Tampa Bay Lightning in the Stanley Cup Finals in six games, winning their third Stanley Cup in franchise history.
+The playoffs concluded on June 26, with the Colorado Avalanche defeating the Tampa Bay Lightning in the Stanley Cup Final in six games, winning their third Stanley Cup in franchise history.

 League business

 Expansion

 On December 4, 2018, the NHL confirmed that it had granted an expansion franchise in the city of Seattle.
 The team was named the Seattle Kraken on July 23, 2020.
 On April 30, 2021, the team was permitted to begin making trades and signing players after sending its final expansion payment to the league.
-The 2021 NHL Expansion Draft was held on July 21, 2021, to fill out the Kraken roster.
+The 2021 NHL expansion draft was held on July 21, 2021, to fill out the Kraken roster.